mariusbanea/students-booking-system-server/readme.md

 ### US-08 Change an existing student

 As a school manager<br/>
-I want to be able to modify a student if a customer calls to change or cancel their student<br/>
+I want to be able to modify a student if he/she calls to change or cancel their course<br/>
 so that students are accurate and current.

 #### Acceptance Criteria